writing your resume

 SEE EXAMPLES HERE

-ID tip: If you really want to work for a particular company write a proposal, find gaps in this company and propose ways to fill them.
+ID tip: If you're really interested in working for a specific company, consider writing a proposal that highlights gaps in their operations and suggests ways to fill them.
 You differentiate yourself by giving more than what you are asked for and showing you’ve done due diligence in understanding the company and its competitive advantages.
-OR you can hire someone online to tailor your resume/portfolio for you in order to fit the ATS guidelines which most recruiters use nowadays to find the best candidates.
+Alternatively, you can hire someone online to tailor your resume or portfolio to fit the ATS guidelines, which most recruiters use nowadays to find the best candidates.